JeremiahKaren/35percent.github.io/_posts/2017-03-20-get-living-offshore-london.md

 ---
 Our last blog [reported](http://35percent.org/2017-03-12-delanceys-dirty-tricks/) how Delancey  has shown great efficiency in the [__Elephant One__ development](/tribeca-square).
 It bought the land for £8m, flipped it between companies, increasing the value to £18m and used this cost, amongst others, to avoid paying £58m of planning contributions, including affordable housing contributions [^1].
 Along the way it gained the almost free use of half an acre of public land, which it was to provide as a market square, but has now disappeared.

-We have also [shown previously](http://35percent.org/2014-05-05-manx-connections-the-off-shore-home-of-the-elephants-developers/)how, having bought the land for just £8m, Delancey has used a network of offshore companies registered in Panama and Bermuda to avoid paying corporation tax on developing the £200m scheme.
+We have also [shown previously](http://35percent.org/2014-05-05-manx-connections-the-off-shore-home-of-the-elephants-developers/) how, having bought the land for just £8m, Delancey has used a network of offshore companies registered in Panama and Bermuda to avoid paying corporation tax on developing the £200m scheme.

 Delancey are being equally efficient in the management of the housing it proposes to build in the redevelopment of the Elephant & Castle [shopping centre](shopping-centre).
 It will be using __Get Living London__ a residential owner and rental management company founded by Qatari Diar and Delancey.  __Get Living London__ is owned by an off-shore parent company and has not paid any corporation tax since it was incorporated in 2011.
 The company will own and manage all the new housing in the [shopping centre](shopping-centre), including the affordable housing.